Skin Cancer Check

 4. Findings & Next Steps

-• A summary of observations is discussed with you.
+• a summary of observations is discussed with you

-Safety, Risks & Aftercare
+Safety, Risks and Aftercare

 Frequently Asked Questions